Advanced Workplace Learning Certificate

 The Advanced Workplace Learning Certificate program is committed to preparing employees to serve as organizational managers and leaders through a broad-based management education.
 The program builds conceptual skills and core values needed to become effective managers and leaders in today’s rapidly changing global business environment, and specifically emphasizes the application of theory to management practice.

-This certificate program incorporates work which may be applied to a Master of Arts in Management (MAM).
-Academic advising with the MAM program coordinator is available for certificate program employees wishing to pursue their master’s degree.
+This certificate program incorporates work which may be applied to a Master of Business Management (MBM).
+Academic advising with the MBM program coordinator is available for certificate program employees wishing to pursue their master’s degree.

 The Advanced Workplace Learning Certificate is based on the following objectives: